Mount Union, Pennsylvania

 Mount Union is a borough in Huntingdon County, Pennsylvania, United States, approximately 44 mi southeast of Altoona and 12 mi southeast of Huntingdon, on the Juniata River.
 In the vicinity are found bituminous coal, ganister rock, fire clay, and some timber.
 A major Easter grass factory is located in the northern quadrant of the borough limits; until May 2007, the facility was owned by Bleyer Industries.
-The population was 2,447 at the 2010 census.
+As of the 2020 census, Mount Union had a population of 2,308.

 History

 Mount Union was largely influenced by industry.
 It was at one time the world's largest producer of refractory material (silica brick), with three plants – General Refractories, United States Refractories, and Harbison Walker.
 The refractory business in Mount Union lasted from 1899 to about 1972, with limited production into the early 1990s.
 Other industries included two tanneries, a tanning extract plant, coal yards, an explosives and munitions plant (Aetna), and foundry and machine shops.

 Mount Union was the northern terminus for the narrow gauge East Broad Top Railroad, connecting to the Main Line of the Middle Division of the Pennsylvania Railroad (now Norfolk Southern).
 The EBT maintained a large dual-gauge yard and coal cleaning plant in Mount Union and supplied coal to the Refractory plants.
 The EBT ceased operations in 1956 but the track is still in place and owned by the railroad.
 From 1998 to 2010, the Mount Union Connecting Railroad attempted to reactivate the EBT main track through Mount Union and rehabilitated it, but only a couple of cars were serviced and none moved over the EBT trackage.

 The Mount Union Historic District was listed on the National Register of Historic Places in 1994, with 300 significant historic structures, buildings, and homes.
-The population tally in 1900 was 1,086 which rose to 3,338 in 1910.
+The population in 1900 was 1,086 and tripled to 3,338 in 1910.